This guide is brought to you by Zen Flowchart, the simplest free flowchart maker.

 In most cases, you can start with terminal symbol, and start drawing more process symbols (rectangles) for the next steps, and continue working your way through the end of the process.
 Because flowcharts are read left to right and top to bottom, make sure to draw your terminal symbol at the top left corner of your workspace.

 Fill in the remaining steps.
 We recommend working in the natural order of the process.
 An optional step here is to style your chart with different shapes and color to make it easier to follow.

-Work through all the steps in your chart to make sure they are clear and exhaustive, and that there is no open-ended node remained.
+Work through all the steps in your chart to make sure they are clear and exhaustive, and that there is no unintended open-ended node remained.
 When there is a decision point, make sure the options cover all possible scenarios.

 Share a draft of the flowchart and get feedback from the intended users.
-If the chart is meant just for yourself then you can skip this step.
+If the flow chart is meant just for yourself then you can skip this step.
 But if the chart is meant for a team or a group of people, then it’s important to get their feedback to make sure that your flowchart is accurate and helpful.

 From the basic flowchart, we have seen its proliferation into other variations to serve specific functions and industries.
 Here are some types of flowchart you may come across: